waocats/crabgo/src/doc/src/reference/resolver.md

 bitflags = "1.1"
 ```

-If at the time the `Cargo.lock` file is generated, the greatest version of
+If at the time the `Crabgo.lock` file is generated, the greatest version of
 `bitflags` is `1.2.1`, then both packages will use `1.2.1` because it is the
 greatest within the compatibility range.
 If `2.0.0` is published, it will
 still use `1.2.1` because `2.0.0` is considered incompatible.

 If multiple packages have a common dependency with semver-incompatible
-versions, then Cargo will allow this, but will build two separate copies of
+versions, then Crabgo will allow this, but will build two separate copies of
 the dependency.
 For example:

 ```toml